Raising hope balloon only

 NEU fundraising appeal with Save the Children UK, to support children in the world’s toughest places.

-Since launching the appeal in November 2025, members have helped reach children facing conflict, hunger, displacement, and climate disasters- but the need continues.
+Since launching in November 2025, NEU members have already helped raise vital funds to support children affected by conflict, hunger and displacement.
+But the need continues.

 How you can help Save the Children reach children in crisis